jguzzo522/project2house/README.md

 The decision to prioritize the removal of extreme values for bedrooms, bathrooms, and floors was driven by their comparatively smaller value ranges, which exerted a more pronounced impact on price data.
 Similarly, focusing on the 95th percentile for price enabled the filtering out of the most extreme price outliers while retaining a significant portion of the dataset for analysis.

+The integration of Matplotlib and Seaborn significantly facilitated the decision-making process.
+These visualization tools allowed for comprehensive exploration of the data, and swifter outlier removal.
+Using histograms allowed for insights into the data's patterns and irregularities, guiding the outlier removal strategy effectively.

 ![Screen Shot 2024-02-13 at 3 31 58 PM](https://github.com/jguzzo522/project2house/assets/75549456/03b350c0-2849-456e-9a3c-43cfd0af875d)